anotherRedbeard/apimdemo-environment/iac/bicep/README.md

 # Bicep

 This directory contains bicep templates that are used for various tasks in this project.
 If you want to use your own parameter files, this repo is setup to copy the `*.bicepparam` files and create your own with the `dev.bicepparam` extension.
 They will be ignored from check-in.
+I'm using [Azure Verifed Modules](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/) where they exist to create these bicep files.

 1. **APIM smart load balancing with circuit breaker**